Gabriel2409/obsidian_notes/Snowflake - UDFs, external functions and procedures.md

 ```

 - UDFs can be called as part of a SQL statement: `SELECT area_or_circle(col1) FROM MY_TABLE;`
-- UDFs can be overloaded (we can create multiple with the same name provided nb of arguments are different)
+- UDFs can be overloaded (we can create multiple with the same name provided nb of parameters are different)

-- To specify a language and enable use of high level programming features:
+- possibility to specify a language and enable use of high level programming features:
 - Note: Javascript UDFs can refer to themselves recursively
 - Snowflake data types are mapped to JavaScript data types, for ex integer are mapped to double in js.